botfront/rasa-webchat/README.md

 # webchat

-A simple webchat widget to connect to a chatbot.
+A simple webchat widget to connect with a chatbot.
 Forked from [react-chat-widget](https://github.com/Wolox/react-chat-widget)
 ## Features

 - Plain text message UI